koding/kdlearn/guides/installing-ionic-framework.md

 sudo npm install -g cordova ionic
 ```

+> type:tip
+> Checkout [this guide](http://learn.koding.com/guides/installing-apache-cordova/) for more info regarding Apache Cordova on your Koding VM.

 ## Step 2 - Navigate to Applications directory

-Navigate to your application directory where you will create the ionic app.
-To do this write in terminal:
+Navigate to your application directory, where you will create the ionic app.
+To do this, write in terminal:

 ```
 cd Applications